-22.2.8 ljust, rjust and center
+21.2.8 ljust, rjust and center

-1 just, rjust and center left justify, right justify and center, respectively, a string while expanding its size to a given length.
+ljust, rjust and center left justify, right justify and center, respectively, a string while expanding its size to a given length.
 If the desired length is smaller than the string, the unchanged string is returned.